 Known as an Ancient energy, it embodies the patience, clarity of mind and wisdom that can only be attained through thoughtfulness and careful and sober consideration.
 Thus, Obatala is also associated with the concept of justice.
 Those operating in this Orisha’s field are often highly intelligent and extremely thoughtful, possessing lofty yet realistic ideals.
 They are the observers and intellectuals among us who strive for peace, truth and clarity above all else.

-Father of humanity, the right hand of Olodumare, Obatala is the supreme deity of justice, wisdom and life.
+Father of humanity, the right hand of God, Obatala is the supreme deity of justice, wisdom and life.
 Obatala’s color is white, which is often accented with other colors, namely red, coral, green or purple, according to the road.
-His symbols are a single, solid silver bracelet, a white horsetail switch (Irukere), a cane and a silver bell or “Agogo-Oje,” which is used when saluting him.
+His symbols are a single, silver (oje) bracelet, a white horsetail switch (Irukere), a cane and a silver bell or “Agogo-Oje,” which is used when saluting him.

 In fact, children of Obatala invariably require more “alone time” than most other people as their lives are often ruled by their ability to think quietly and process.
 Obatala is symbolized by the color white, white doves and the number 8 and Sunday is said to be his sacred day of the week.